Hiking the Judd Trail & Jackass Ginger Pool on Oʻahu, Hawaiʻi

 Parking for the Judd Trail is located on the side of Nuʻuanu Pali Drive, but out of caution, consider the Judd/ Nuʻuanu Trailhead to be a high-crime area for petty theft.
 Never leave bags or anything valuable in your car.

-To add to this warning, never park at this trailhead with expired registration/ safety check.
-HPD and towing companies target this area for cars that they can legally tow if one of these is expired.
+To add to this warning, never park at this trailhead with an expired registration or safety check.
+The Honolulu Police Department and towing companies target this area for cars that they can legally tow if one of these two things is expired.

 Google Maps Directions: Judd Trailhead